apache/apisix-ingress-controller/docs/en/latest/practices/the-hard-way.md

       - au
 ```

+This yaml doesn't contain all the CRDs for APISIX Ingress Controller.
+Please refer to [samples](http://github.com/apache/apisix-ingress-controller/blob/master/samples/deploy/crd) for details.

 To make the ingress controller works properly with APISIX, we need to create a config file containing the APISIX admin API URL and API key as below:

 ```yaml